 You only get one pair of eyes in life, so you want to take the best care of them you possibly can for a lifetime of optimal vision.
-But that doesn't just mean getting treatment for eye diseases or corrective lenses as needed -- it also means taking the preventative approach by having your eyes and vision checked regularly.
-Our Thornton optometrist here at Best Eyecare Associates, Dr. Christine Best, can provide your entire family with the eye exams and vision testing necessary to protect your precious eyesight for life.
+But that doesn’t just mean getting treatment for eye diseases or corrective lenses as needed — it also means taking the preventative approach by having your eyes and vision checked regularly.
+Here at Best Eyecare Associates, Dr. Christine Best, can provide your entire family with the eye exams and vision testing necessary to protect your precious eyesight for life.

 Eye exams are also critical for children, even infants.
 An initial eye exam at the age of 6 months can reveal any structural or functional problems that might affect vision development.
 Later exams at ages 3 and 6 can alert us to refractive errors that might require corrective lenses before your child enters school.

 A comprehensive eye exam checks your eye function, eye health and visual acuity.
-Our optometrist in Thornton performs the following procedures:
+Our optometrist performs the following procedures:

-Don't put off that all-important eye exam in Thornton any longer.
+Don’t put off that all-important eye exam any longer.
 Call us today for an appointment with our eye doctor!